 Looking for real estate buying strategies during COVID-19?
 You’ve come to the right place.
 The desire to buy real estate during COVID-19 is heating up.
 However, buying real estate during COVID-19 has also never been trickier.

 Take a look at how strong the Mortgage-Purchase Applications rebounded in May 2020.
 Demand for real estate is now at a 11-year high.
+In 2021, single family homes are getting bid up aggressively thanks to more wealth, low mortgage rates, and tremendous vaccine rollouts.

 When the S&P 500 was at 2,400 and below, the Doomers came out of the woodwork to warn us all that the world would enter a zombie apocalypse.
 They, along with politicians and the media, said that millions of people would die from the coronavirus.
 As a result, many predicted the S&P 500 would fall to 1,000 and the Dow would fall to 10,000.